MPourjam/MSD-Documents/docs/source/Registration/user_submit.rst

     :alt: User Register Form
     :class: user_registration_scsh

     - **Activation Reason**: This is the reason upon which administrator decides whether to activate your account or not.
-It's suggested to include your subproject within CRC1371.
+Please include your subproject within CRC1371.